ObeoNetwork/GraphicalServerProtocol/specification.md

 ### OpenAction

 Used to indicate that an element has been opened.
 The default behavior will be triggered when an end user double click on an element.
-It can allow a diagram server to react to this event.
+It can allow a server to react to this event.

 ```typescript
 class OpenAction implements Action {